So, in addition to using a micro SD card, you can further expand Galaxy S9 storage with a USB storage.

 After tapping the USB storage name, as shown above, Galaxy S9 will ask you to confirm whether you want to mount it.

 Tap Mount, as shown above, to mount the USB thumb drive so that you can use it again.

-Can I use a USB portable drive on Galaxy S9 and S9+?
+Can I use a USB portable drive on Galaxy S9 and S9+ and other Samsung phones?

 For most USB 3.0 drives, the USB-C port on Galaxy S9 or S9+ may fail to provide sufficient current.
-You may find Galaxy S9 and S9+ cannot recognize you USB 3.0 drive.
+You may find Galaxy S9 and S9+ cannot recognize your USB 3.0 drive.

 But, it may work for some USB 2.o drives with FAT32 or exFAT file systems.
 For these drives, you need to use the USB connector in your Galaxy S9 box.